jackhman/sergio-martin-rubio-site/_posts/2019-04-15-spring-bean-lifecycle-fundamentals.md

 This definition might seem a little bit abstract, but do not worry we will go into more in depth shortly.

-Moreover, I would like to answer some **frequest Java interview questions** like:
+Moreover, I would like to answer some [frequest Spring interview questions](https://howtodoinjava.com/interview-questions/top-spring-interview-questions-with-answers/#ioc_in_spring) like:

+- Explain IoC in Spring Framework?
+- Explain Dependency Injection in Spring?
+- What are different Bean scopes in Spring?
 - Can you explain Bean life cycle in Spring Bean Factory Container?
-- What is auto-wiring?
-- What are different types of auto wiring in Spring?
-- What are different Bean scopes in Spring?

 ## Main Concepts